 Presently, the centrally administered service tax is levied at 9 percent in the hotel industry and 6 percent in the food & beverage sector.
 Besides that, the luxury tax and VAT are state-dependent.

 The GST of 18 percent will thus lead to banquets becoming reasonable consequently offering a huge haul to the hospitality industry.
-However, alcohol is said to be outside the purview of GST, varying from state-to-state as per the current scenario.

 Technology In GST Compliant Software – An Important Factor